Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-With notation from Definition \ref{Qdef}, there are $Q(B,\XXX,m)$ ways of obtaining the purple right side blade in the right image of Figure \ref{owco}, and then Lemma \ref{determined} implies there is a unique extension of length $l$ that would create a right-side open window that coincides with the purple square portion.
-By the same method (that is, by repeated applications of Lemma \ref{determined}), there are $Q(B,\OXX,m)$ ways of obtaining a right-side open window that coincides with the blue square portion.
-Each red square portion is counted once in the value of $Q(B,\XXO,m)$, and also must be extended $l$ times by applying Lemma \ref{determined}.
-Therefore, this whole partition contributes to the total sum.
-The next partition is similar, but contains all the square portions that have first row or first column one before the first row or column of $\Box$.
+The second section of the partition is similar, but contains all the sequences of length $2k+2m+l+1$ that have windows containing $\Box$ that have their top left corner in row $m+k-1$ or column $n-1$.
 This is illustrated in the right-hand side of Figure \ref{owco}.
-Similar to the previous partition, there are $qQ(B,\XXX,m-1)$ ways to obtain a window coinciding with the purple square portion.
-The extra factor of $q$ is a consequence of the depth of the square portion $\Box$ being decreased by one and its size being increased by one.
-The decrease in depth reduces the size of the hat generator by two.
-However, the increase in size enlarges the size of the hat generator by one.
-Therefore, the hat generator has only decreased its length by one.
-This leaves the last entry in the sequence redundant and hence free to take any value.
-With a similar argument for the red and blue square portions, this case contributes to the total sum.
+As before, begin with the window drawn in purple in the right image of Figure \ref{owco}.
+The purple right-side blade has moved in position up one row and left one column and it once again must have profile $\XXX$.
+There are $C(B,\XXX,m-1)$ ways to attain a continuation to $ \mathbf{S}_k$ that satisfies this.
+However, these continuations are of length $2m-2$, instead of $2m$ as in the previous case.
+Furthermore, the size of the windows in this partition has only increased by one.
+Therefore, the final entry in the a sequence of length $2k+2m+l+1$ is free to take any value and hence there are $qC(B,\XXX,m-1)$ such sequences.
+The argument is the same for the red and blue windows containing the square portion $\Box$ in Figure \ref{owco}, and so this case contributes to the total sum.
 Each partition is done in a similar way, leading to a total value of From Lemma \ref{blades}, it can be seen that for $m>1$, If $B=\XXX,\XXO,$ or $\OXX$, this formula also applies for $m=1$ and the sum equals 1 for $m=0$.
-If $B=\OOX,\XOO$ or $\XOX$ then at $m=1$, the left-hand side of (\ref{trouble}) has value $q^2$.\\
+If $B=\OOX,\XOO$ or $\XOX$, then at $m=1$, the left-hand side of (\ref{trouble}) has value $q^2$.\\

 In the former case when $B=\XXX,\XXO$ or $\OXX$,

 In the latter case when $B=\XOO,\OOX,$ or $\XOX$,